The Spiritual Revolution of Jesus Christ

 Yet, beginning in the first century and continuing today - popular religious leaders representing numerous churches and denominations - attempt to undermine and redefine this crucial benefit of Christ's salvation.
 Their objective is to take the sin that Christ previously removed - and subtly place it back on the shoulders of the Christian.
 This provides us with a general framework for understanding the nature of widely-accepted mainstream theology responsible for leading many astray throughout church history.

 A vast majority of Christians avoid confronting a problem which has existed since the first century ... that Christendom consists of both a false (or counterfeit) church - and the authentic Church that operates within its ranks.
 The counterfeit church, consisting of false christians (as Paul refers to them in Galatians 2:4-5) is, by far, the larger of the two groups.

 started by our Lord Jesus

-Providing studies like this tends to offend well-meaning Christians who find themselves on the wrong side of Scripture.
-We agree that everyone has the personal right to believe in God anyway they choose.
-However, they do not have the right to demand that those beliefs, which clearly disagree with Scripture, be treated as truth - just because they say so.
+Providing studies that examine this problem tends to offend well-meaning Christians who find themselves on the wrong side of Scripture.
+We agree that everyone has the right to believe in God anyway they choose.
+However, they do not have the right to demand that those beliefs, which clearly disagree with Scripture - to be treated as truth.

-Therefore, the most important issue all professing Christian must confront does not necessarily involve their cherished religious beliefs ... but whether those beliefs are the ones God accepts.
+Therefore, the most important issue all professing Christian must confront does not necessarily involve their cherished religious beliefs.
+The most important issue is whether those beliefs are the ones God accepts.
 Contrary to popular opinion, God does not make exceptions or accept our brand of faith based on our commitment or good intentions.
-Church history is filled with good, God-loving people who interpreted and believed the Bible incorrectly ... and led many astray.
+Church history is filled with well-intentioned, God-loving people who interpreted and believed the Bible incorrectly ... and led many astray.

 A vast majority of Christians